top of page

 About us

-Celebrating the creativity of Bradford’s filmmakers alongside outstanding films from across the UK and beyond, BradIFF brings the magic of cinema to the heart of our UNESCO City of Film.
+Celebrating the creativity of Bradford’s filmmakers alongside outstanding films from across the UK and beyond, BRADIFF brings the magic of cinema to the heart of our UNESCO City of Film.
 With a rich filmmaking heritage and a thriving creative scene, Bradford has long been a powerhouse for film and television—and in 2025, the city shines even brighter as the UK City of Culture.
+BRADIFF is proudly a member of AIFF (The Association of Independent Film Festivals), which was established by a collective of UK-based film festivals with the objective of promoting best practices and providing safeguards for filmmakers.

-From October 27th to November 2nd, BradIFF will take over cultural venues across the city, featuring an inspiring lineup of films, special events, and industry discussions.
+From October 28th to November 2nd, BRADIFF will take over cultural venues across the city, featuring an inspiring lineup of films, special events, and industry discussions.
 The festival will culminate in our awards ceremony, honouring the best in local and international filmmaking, alongside an industry day designed to bring creatives together and spark new collaborations.

 _DSC5191.jpg